JasonNumberThirteen/CSQuiz/README.md

 ## Features
 - Editable questions in external JSON file
+- Scoring system which adds points to player for every correct answer
+- Amount of points is individual for every single question

 ## Usage
 - Type a whole number when prompted in given range (from-to)